logar16/ScavengerWorld/README.md

 ## TODOs

-1. Add `Takeable` interface which applies to `Food` and `Item` objects.
-	* Have an option to point to the GUID of the current holder or test if there is a holder, so we don't accidentally share an object
 1. Test printout to visualize
-	- Currently works but it would be nice to have more detailed visualization to improve understandability
+	- Currently works but it would be nice to have more detailed visualization to improve understandability.
+	- Show multiple units and items in same space (Each grid is perhaps 2x2)
 2. Write tests for
     - Individual Units
     - Food and Items (as needed)